jackie1982/puppet-docs/source/puppet/3/reference/lang_classes.markdown

 [include-like]: #include-like-behavior

 The `include`, `require`, and `hiera_include` functions let you safely declare a class **multiple times;** no matter how many times you declare it, a class will only be added to the catalog once.
-This can allow classes or defined types to manage their own dependencies, and lets you create overlapping "role" classes where a given node may have more than one role.
+This can allow 类 or defined types to manage their own dependencies, and lets you create overlapping "role" 类 where a given node may have more than one role.

-Include-like behavior relies on [external data][external_data] and defaults for class parameter values, which allows the external data source to act like cascading configuration files for all of your classes.
+Include-like behavior relies on [external data][external_data] and defaults for class parameter values, which allows the external data source to act like cascading configuration files for all of your 类.
 When a class is declared, Puppet will try the following for each of its parameters:

 1. Request a value from [the external data source][external_data], using the key `<class name>::<parameter name>`.
 (For example, to get the `apache` class's `version` parameter, Puppet would search for `apache::version`.)
 2. Use the default value.